jozefg/drafts/dissecting-some-ltac.markdown

 This just repeatedly rewrite with `autorewrite` and `rewriteHyp` as long as they can.
-Worth noticing here how we can use `repeat` to make our smaller tactics modify *all* applicable hypothesis rather than just one.
+Worth noticing here how we can use `repeat` to make these smaller tactics modify *all* applicable hypothesis rather than just one.

 Next up is an innocent looking definition that frightens me a little bit